-The Agency shall send an annual email on or about June 1st and make an annual summer presentation to the OPRD Safety Review Board to educate staff on who is eligible for boot allowance and how to apply for it.
+The Agency shall send an annual email on or about June 1st.
+30th and post a copy of the email in each crew breakroom make an annual summer presentation to the OPRD Safety Review Board to educate staff on who is eligible for boot allowance and how to apply for it.
+A copy of the email will also be placed in the employee resource guide.
 The notes will be posted at each park that has an existing bulletin board and will be placed in the seasonal hire packet.

-This Agreement terminates June 30, 2023, or the end of the Collective Bargaining Agreement, whichever comes later.
+This Agreement terminates June 30, 20232025, or the end of the Collective Bargaining Agreement, whichever comes later.

-Article 123--Inclement Weather/Hazardous Conditions Leave Inclement Weather/Hazardous Conditions Leave
+Article 123-Inclement Weather/Hazardous Conditions Leave Inclement Weather/Hazardous Conditions Leave